Statement submitted to the

 "A coalition of refugee resettlement organizations in Washington, DC, known as the InterAction Commission on Migration and Refugee Affairs (CMRA), took select Congressional staff members on three separate trips to Africa during the late 1990′s.
 With Congressional Black Caucus members as leaders on both these Committees [Judiciary/John Conyers and International Relations/Mel Watt] during the mid-1990′s, the Caucus was ideally positioned to help refugee advocates push for their cause.
 The trips that CMRA organized helped bring Congressional Black Caucus members on board to support increased African refugee resettlement to the United States."

-It is lobbying by voluntary organizations — most of which are church based — that drives the U.S. refugee admissions program rather than priorities established by the United Nations High Commissioner for Refugees or the objective conditions of refugees in need of permanent resettlement.
-This lobbying to artificially maintain a high level of admissions has the objective of perpetuating jobs for employees of the non-profit organizations.
+Lobbying by private voluntary organizations — most of which are church-based — now drives the U.S. refugee admissions program rather than the objective criteria.
+The lobbying to maintain a high, artificial level of admissions has the objective of perpetuating jobs for employees of the non-profit organizations.

-The United States needs to condition its commitment to accept refugees who truly need permanent resettlement in order to leverage other countries to fairly share the burden of refugee admissions.
-At the same time, reform measures are needed to reallocate resources by narrowing refugee admissions to just those truly requiring permanent resettlement.
-A reduction in refugee intake would allow for adequate support for those resettled here and for those waiting in UN facilities for repatriation to their homeland.
+Reform measures are needed to reallocate resources to those truly requiring permanent resettlement.
+A reduction in refugee intake would allow for reallocation of resources in support for those resettled here and of those waiting in UN facilities for repatriation to their homeland.

-Reforms should also be adopted because current abuses in those programs are undermining public support for our humanitarian efforts.
-The more that those programs are seen as a fraudulent backdoor route to permanent residence that result in Americans being required to support foreigners who should not be in our country, the greater will be a possible future backlash that could undermine support for those programs.
+Reforms should also be adopted because current abuses in those programs are undermining public support for our overall humanitarian efforts.
+The more that those programs are seen as a fraudulent backdoor route to permanent residence of foreign nationals who otherwise do not qualify for admission, the greater may be a possible future backlash that could undermine support for those programs.